 This has nothing to do with us being cheap.
 We look at the Sultan of Brunei's yacht and think, "Wow!
 That has to be expensive.
 It has a pool and a heli-pad.
 I can see where the money went."
-But, when we look at a diamond, and we see all the other diamond stores in the mall, and and all the other jewelry stores around town, we can't help but think that most diamonds aren't really that rare.
+But when we look at a diamond, and we see all the other diamond stores in the mall and all the other jewelry stores around town, we can't help but think that most diamonds aren't really that rare.

 Trust me.
 We aren't acting strange about it because we don't want to spend the money on you.
-We're about to marry you.
-Of course, we want to get you what you want (which is why we often ask you for your ring preferences in advance).
+We're about to marry you!
+Of course we want to get you what you want (which is why we often ask you for your ring preferences in advance).

 It's just that when it comes to buying the ring, we can't help but feel like we're being completely and totally ripped off.